A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L2: Perceive the Environment

-\ptitle{Multimodal Data Discovery.} Some studies extend data discovery to heterogeneous and multimodal environments.
-Instead of confining discovery to relational or tabular systems, Chorus~\cite{kayali2024chorus} is deployed as unified discovery executors capable of interacting simultaneously with structured, semi-structured, and unstructured sources.
-Through foundation model embeddings, it maps schemas, documents, and ontological entities into a shared representation space, enabling cross-source semantic alignment and bidirectional exchange of discovery signals across modalities.
-Moving from semantic alignment to system-level coordination, Wang et al.~\cite{wang2025towards} advance this paradigm by operationalizing cross-modal interaction through declarative query interfaces, multimodal operators, and data-driven query planning.
-Within this framework, the data agent dynamically identifies relevant modalities, dispatches sub-queries across tables, documents, and graphs, and aggregates the results into coherent outputs.
+\ptitle{Multimodal Data Discovery.} Studies also extend data discovery to heterogeneous and multimodal environments.
+Chorus~\cite{kayali2024chorus} utilizes foundation model embeddings to map schemas, documents, and ontological entities from structured, semi-structured, and unstructured sources into a shared representation space, enabling cross-source semantic alignment and bidirectional exchange of discovery signals across modalities.
+Wang et al.~\cite{wang2025towards} advance this by operationalizing cross-modal interaction via declarative query interfaces, multimodal operators, and data-driven query planning, enabling dispatch of sub-queries across modalities and aggregation of results.